cartoon-raccoon/iotftp/protocol.md

 *`LSD` - List directory `[PATH]`*

+- server response 200 OK, number of bytes to be sent to client
+- client sends an ack and then begins to receive bytes
-- server response 200 OK, list of files separated by delimiter
+- server sends list of files separated by delimiter

 *`CWD` - Change working directory `[PATH]`*